Inside: How do I raise these boys to be leaders and respectable men? What good truths will let their light shine in this current world?

 - You will have hard times.

-- God is your permanent anchor in those hard times.
+- Our Savior is your permanent anchor in those hard times.

 - God’s Word will never fail you.